ylyma/tp/docs/UserGuide.md

 <box type="default" light>

 **`list hidden` then `unhide 2`**
-- Lists all hidden applicants, then unhides the applicant at index 2 of the list of hidden applicants.
+- Lists all hidden applicants, then unhides the applicant at index 2 in the list of hidden applicants.

 </box>